dimalypai/mil-masters-thesis-chalmers/docs/MIL.md

         - records may be very beneficial for OO (as in Pierce)
         - records may be ordered in IL but unordered in source languages (because subtyping is too much)
         - problems with records typing and type safety (types introduced on the fly or separately)
+        - probably have only tuples in MIL but records in source languages
     + sums < variants
         - case with pattern matching
         - way more to consider